 "Although we continue to identify helpful clinical and imaging signature features that aid in recognizing the correct underlying cause, these findings often overlap among the different causes of spinal cord disease, and, thus, it's challenging to identify the right diagnosis."

 When patients receive an "unknown cause diagnosis," they often aren't referred for further neuroimaging or lab tests that detect antibodies in the blood, the authors note.

 "Only some causes of spinal cord impairment have definitive blood tests for them," adds Eoin Flanagan, M.B., B.Ch., a Mayo Clinic neurologist and co-author.

 "The other causes of spinal cord impairment rely on evaluation by experienced clinicians, proper MRI investigations and MRI reads by experts."

 The authors see this study helping improve the diagnosis of specific spinal cord disease.

 "Our review shows that specialty centers are able to identify specific causes for presumed inflammatory spinal cord disease that has been listed without a known cause," Dr. Keegan says.

 "This has been possible because of dedicated research at Mayo Clinic and other centers to evaluate patients with spinal cord disease."

 Study limitations include short clinical follow-up and a referral-based population.

-* News Release by Mayo Clinic: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Mayo Clinic: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.